PanupatC/ClaimBar/README.md

 ![img](https://i.imgur.com/wpDbR8M.png)

-## TODO
-- buff/debuff icon

 ## Limitations

+1. Monsters' buff/debuff are not exposed to the game client.
+The code relies on incoming packets and messages to track them.
+Status effects that they received or wore off outside the range you'd receive these messages cannot be tracked.

-The order of monsters follow their position in memory.
-When new mobs got claimed, their order in the bar can move and fluctuate.
+2. The order of monsters follow their position in memory.
+If the bars are displaying mobs #5 and #6, and your party claimed mobs #1 and #2, they will take the bars' place.

-Example.
-Max bar = 2, with 3x crabs in memory.
-Your party claimed crab #2 and #3

-Crab #1\
-Crab #2 --> Bar 1\
-Crab #3 --> Bar 2

-If your party claimed Crab #1, it will take Bar 1's place, pushing #2 downwards and removing #3.

-Crab #1 --> Bar 1\
-Crab #2 --> Bar 2\
-Crab #3
+## Special thanks

+* Creators of Debuffed addon, Auk/beauxq.
+The buff/debuff icons make use of their code almost as is.
+* CustomHud creator Syllendel (Syll#3694) which inspired the creation of this addon.
+* Thorny and at0mos who put up with my barrage of questions and provided support.